Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Summary

 \twocolumngrid

-\acknowledgments M.A.M., E.F.L., and T.E.E.O. are supported by NSF award AST-2009425.
+\acknowledgments We thank the anonymous referee for their thorough and helpful report.
+M.A.M., E.F.L., and T.E.E.O. are supported by NSF award AST-2009425.
 J.S.D is supported by NSF award AST-2009335.
 M.A.M. is also supported by NSF Physics Frontiers Center award PHYS-2020265.
 This research was made possible by the NASA West Virginia Space Grant Consortium, Grant \#80NSSC20M0055.
 The Arecibo Observatory was a facility of the National Science Foundation operated under co-operative agreement by the University of Central Florida and in alliance with Universidad Ana G. Mendez, and Yang Enterprises, Inc. Some of the results in this paper have been derived using the healpy and HEALPix package.